Forestcore – The Ultimate Nature Aesthetic

 Hanging fairy lights around your room, especially by your bed, adds a somewhat magical touch to the room, and it can create dainty, low lighting that’s just what you’re looking for.

-As for the rest of your room, consider having an accent wall, in an earth colour such as bottle green, as this brings in some darker accents without making the space feel too enclosed.
+As for the rest of your room, consider having an accent wall, in an earth color such as bottle green, as this brings in some darker accents without making the space feel too enclosed.

 Wallpaper options are nearly endless and you will definitely be able to find one with leaves or trees on them.